ghkhashayar/docs/docs/widgets.md

 #### searchable
 `type: boolean`

-is this widget searchable.
+is this widget searchable?

 #### customStore
 `type: callable`

-store with custom method
+store with a custom method

 parameters : ($request, $item).